kylead10/Amazon-best-seller-page/README.md

-this is a clone of Amazon website best seller page.
+this is a clone of Amazon' website best seller page.